Television guidance: German efforts

 In testing carried out by the Deutsche Forschungsanstalt für Segelflug (DFS) starting in 1943, they found one major advantage of the system was that it worked very well with the 2-axis control system on the missile.
 The Kehl control system used a control stick that started or stopped the motion of the aerodynamic controls on the bomb.
 Moving the controls to the left, for example, would move the controls to begin a left roll, but when the stick was centred it left the controls in that position and the roll continued to increase.
 Not being able to see the control surfaces after launch, the operators had to wait until they could see the bomb begin to move and then use opposite inputs to stop the motion.
 This caused them to continually overshoot their corrections.
 But when viewed through the television screen, the motion was immediately obvious and the operators had no problem making small corrections with ease.

 However, they also found that some launches made for very difficult control.
 During the approach, the operator naturally stopped the control inputs as soon as the camera was lined up with the target.
 If the camera was firmly attached to the missile, this happened as soon as enough control was input.
-Critically, the missile might be pointed in that direction but not actually traveling in that direction, there was normally some angle of attack in the motion.
+Critically, the missile might be pointed in that direction but not actually travelling in that direction, there was normally some angle of attack in the motion.
 This would cause the image to once again begin trailing the target, requiring another correction, and so on.
 If the launch was too far behind the target, the operator eventually ran out of control power as the missile approached, leading to a circular error probable (CEP) of 16 m, too far to be useful.

-After considering a number of possibilities to solve this, including a proportional navigation system, they settled on an extremely simple solution.
+After considering several possibilities to solve this, including a proportional navigation system, they settled on an extremely simple solution.
 Small wind vanes on the nose of the missile were used to rotate the camera so it was always pointed in the direction of the flight path, not the missile body.
 Now when the operator maneuvered the missile, he saw where it was ultimately headed, not where it was pointed at that instant.
 This also helped reduce the motion of the image if they applied sharp control inputs.

-Another problem they found was that as the missile approached the target, corrections in the control system produced ever wilder motion on the television display, making last-minute corrections very difficult in spite of this being the most important part of the approach.
+Another problem they found was that as the missile approached the target, corrections in the control system produced ever wilder motion on the television display, making last-minute corrections very difficult despite this being the most important part of the approach.
 This was addressed by training the controllers to ensure they had taken any last-minute corrections before this point, and then hold the stick in whatever position it was once the image grew to a certain size.